hashicorp/vault/website/source/docs/auth/jwt.html.md

     https://myco.auth0.com/authorize?redirect_uri=http%3A%2F%2Flocalhost%3A8300%2Foidc%2Fcallback&client_id=r3qXc2bix9eF...
 ```

+The browser will open to the generated URL to complete the provider's login.
+The
+URL may be entered manually if the browser cannot be automatically opened.

 ### OIDC Provider Configuration

 The OIDC authentication flow has been successfully tested with a number of providers.
 A full